Immortalcripple/Monster-Hunter-Freedom-DX/README.md

     > Read event quests from an external file.
 By SilverJolteon
   - ### Input Drop Fix
     > Fixes issue where button inputs are ignored.
 By YuzucchiNyan
-  - ### Instant supply box collection
-    > Removed delay when taking items from supply box.
-Ported by SilverJolteon from IncognitoMan's FUC
   - ### Hold to Gather
     > Allows you to simply press and hold the gather button when crouched.
 Configurable.
 By YuzucchiNyan
   - ### True Raw